Kottun History, Family Crest & Coats of Arms

 Over in Steeple Gidding another record of the family was found.
 "Here was a large mansion, the residence of the Cotton family; the avenue to it still remains, and some of the existing cottages are built of the materials which formed the stables."

-Important Dates for the Kottun family
+Early History of the Kottun family

 This web page shows only a small excerpt of our Kottun research.
 Another 219 words (16 lines of text) covering the years 1630, 1687, 1752, 1549, 1582, 1621, 1598, 1621, 1585, 1652, 1633, 1570, 1631, 1594, 1662, 1621, 1702, 1661, 1679, 1630, 1687, 1635, 1712, 1679, 1681, 1689, 1702, 1695, 1748, 1644, 1717, 1679, 1695, 1695 and 1701 are included under the topic Early Kottun History in all our PDF Extended History products and printed products wherever possible.